Casa Europa: History

 In September 1999, during that year's East Timorese crisis, the building was heavily damaged by pro-Indonesian integrationist forces.
 Between 2000 and 2002, under the direction of the World Bank, a first renovation of the building was carried out.
 The main sponsors of that renovation were the European Commission and the European Union.
-Upon completion of the renovation, the Uma Fukun, the official cultural centre of East Timor, was set up in the building, complete with a library, video and didactic facilities and an auditorium.
+Upon completion of the renovation, the Uma Fukun, the official cultural centre of Timor-Leste, was set up in the building, complete with a library, video and didactic facilities and an auditorium.
 The irony of installing the new East Timor's cultural centre into the former military headquarters of its colonisers was not lost on anyone.

-In 2007, following another East Timorese crisis, the President of East Timor, José Ramos-Horta, and the East Timorese government decided that the European Commission could establish its new delegation in the building.
+In 2007, following another East Timorese crisis, the President of Timor-Leste, José Ramos-Horta, and the East Timorese government decided that the European Commission could establish its new delegation in the building.
 On 24 November 2007, the President handed the building over to the President of the European Commission, José Manuel Durão Barroso, and it was renamed Casa Europa.
 Between January and September 2008, the building was renovated a second time.
 On 24 November 2008, Casa Europa was officially inaugurated by Dr Ramos-Horta and the European Commissioner for Development and Humanitarian Aid, Louis Michel.

 Casa Europa is now the oldest building in Dili's city centre.
 The European Commission's delegation to East Timor moved into it in October 2008, but has since relocated.
 Casa Europa is currently empty.